vinefeeder/VineFeeder/README.md

 **Closing Down**

-The GUI should first be shutdown by mouse-clicking the top right X. The GUI then should release control of the Terminal. ctrl-C in the Terminal may be required if shuting down following an error.
+The GUI should first be shutdown by mouse-clicking the top right X. The GUI then should release control of the Terminal. ctrl-C in the Terminal may be required if shutting down following an error.

 **Custom Services**